 - Conviction of a felony with prison sentence

 Even though most divorces in Texas tend to be “no-fault”, meaning that all you need for divorce is an agreement that the parties are incompatible, there are certain situations when a spouse can make a claim about adultery or domestic abuse.
 In these scenarios, property division might be distributed differently.

-Because divorce situations can quickly become complicated, it is essential to have a knowledgeable Collin County divorce attorney by your side.
+Because divorce situations can quickly become complicated, it is essential to have a knowledgeable Collin County family law attorney by your side.

-How Our Collin County Divorce Lawyer Can Help
+How Our Collin County Divorce Attorney Can Help

 When you are seeking a divorce, it is rare that you and your former spouse will agree with every term that the other party proposes.
 It is also uncommon for divorcing couples to only have one issue to deal with, since there are many complexities in both the legal, financial, and relational components of separating.

-This is why our Collin County divorce lawyer is prepared to help you in one or more of the following areas which might arise when determining the aspects of your divorce, including issues dealing with:
+This is why our Collin County family law lawyer is prepared to help you in one or more of the following areas which might arise when determining the aspects of your divorce, including issues dealing with:

 - Child support